San Jose State University: Traditions

 Another longstanding event at SJSU was "Spartan Revelries."
 According to information published in the 1960 edition of La Torre, Spartan Revelries was an "all-student college musical event written, produced and presented entirely by students."
 It's unclear when Spartan Revelries began, but some believe it started in 1929 as a grand finale to Spardi Gras.
 In 1949, an official Revelries board was established to carry out the business and management of each year's show, which had grown into a major annual event requiring the efforts of many students and several months of preparation.

 Sparta Camp was an annual event held between 1953 and 1965.
 The retreat was hosted by the Associated Students and was held every spring at the Asilomar State Beach.
 The event was open to all students with an interest in student government, and students had to apply to go.
 Participants attended workshops and discussion groups on leadership.
 A similar event known as Freshman Camp was also held at Asilomar every September to help new students get oriented to the campus and the "Spirit of Sparta."

 The chimes heard on the SJSU campus each quarter hour are Westminster chimes, which were a gift from the class of 1947.
 They ring the same tones as the famous Big Ben chimes in England.

-Whenever the Spartan Fight Song or SJSU Alma Mater are played, students are asked to stand, remove their hats and sing along.
-Players and students typically sing the fight song at the end of football games.

-Students and alumni, no matter where they are in the world, show their Spartan pride every Thursday by wearing Spartan blue and gold.
+Students and alumni show their Spartan pride every Thursday by wearing Spartan blue and gold.
 Each year during homecoming week, SJSU hosts a series of events leading up to the homecoming football game at CEFCU Stadium.
 Events include the Campus MovieFest Finale and Fire on the Fountain festival.

+Alma mater

+"Hail!
+Spartans, Hail!" is the university's official alma mater.
+The lyrics were written by Gerald Erwin, a 1933 graduate.
+Erwin was a music major who also served as the student director of the glee club.
+The song was officially adopted as the school hymn on February 25, 1929.
+Whenever the SJSU Alma Mater is played, students are asked to stand, remove their hats and sing along.

+The university also has a fight song, which is typically played and/or sung at the end of football games and other athletic events including pep rallies.